spacewalkman/epik-gateway-binlog-replayer/README.md

 A Tag is conceptually a tuple2 of <TagName, PropertiesList>, which TagName is Tag' name(variable length, so its name's size should be encoded inside), and PropertiesList is a collection of Property, which defined as:
+1. Property Name Size: length of property name.
-1. Property Name: name of the property.
+2. Property Name: name of the property.
-2. Property Type：support common data type, including: integer、double、string and timestamp.
+3. Property Type：support common data type, including: integer、double、string and timestamp.
 When of type string, since it is variable length, an extra size field will be encoded to mark its boundary.
+4. HasDefaultValue: whether has default value. when in schema definition and HasDefaultValue=1, then the following 2 fields: __Property Default Value Size__ and __Property Default Value__ must be provided. when in data definition, HasDefaultValue is meaningless, keeping it is just to keep format consistent,
+5. Property [Default/Actual] Value Size: value of the property according to Property Type.
-3. Property Value: value of the property according to Property Type.
+6. Property [Default/Actual] Value: value of the property according to Property Type.
-4. Property Default Value： default value if the value is absent.
 In order to support __PropertiesList__, an extras __Properties Szie__ field to count how many properties a Tag has.